 The officer then asked our client if he would submit to a Preliminary Alcohol Screening (PAS) test and our client declined, as is his right under Vehicle Code § 23612(i).
 The client then performed several field sobriety tests (FST’s), which the officer determined were not performed satisfactorily and arrested our client.

 Our client was then asked if wanted to submit to a breath or blood test and he indicated he wanted a blood test.
-As it was a weekday, the CHP had a difficult time finding a facility to draw our client’s blood.
+This turned out to be a very wise choice.
+As it was a weekday, the CHP had a difficult time finding a facility at which one could draw our client’s blood.
 This was fortuitous, as it was not until 0418 when our client finally was able to provide a blood sample.

 The three-hour and thirty-three-minute delay in drawing our client’s blood proved to be helpful to our client.
 His blood was then measured at 0.076% blood alcohol content (BAC) and 0.072%.
 Under Vehicle Code § 23152(b), a person’s measured blood alcohol content is presumed to be the same BAC as when the individual was driving if the blood or breath sample is obtained within three hours of when the individual last drove.